BakaTopcat/SmartScope-Nano/README.md

 No passive electonics components needed.
 Could be assembled on breadboard.
 On first setup, it's advised to set monitor 1 to A or B (it should be always active).
 This will avoid exhausting EEPROM in continuous search for at least one active monitor.

+At the current moment:
+- The device only sends the TCP packets and does not receive anything from monitors.
-At the current momen the code hasn't been tested on actual SmartScope.
+- The code hasn't been tested on actual SmartScope.
 Would be thankful for feedback.